An Overview of Freight Bill Auditing

 Incorrect freight bills negatively impact numerous players along the supply chain.
 There are some marked risks associated with incorrect freight billing:

-- Delays: Delivery delays are augmented not just by supply chain disruptions but billing issues.
+• Delays: Delivery delays are augmented not just by supply chain disruptions but also by billing issues.

-- Loss of P&I cover: P&I is meant to cover lost or damaged services, but coverage can be lost due to an excess of billing errors.
+• Loss of P&I cover: P&I is meant to cover lost or damaged services, but coverage can be lost due to excess billing errors.

-- Loss of the right to limit liability: The Uniform Bill of Lading says that a carrier’s losses will be limited to $2 per pound.
-However, incorrect freight billing can cause carriers to be held liable over the $2 per pound limit.
+• Loss of the right to limit liability: The Uniform Bill of Lading says that a carrier’s losses will be limited to $2 per pound.
+However, incorrect freight billing can cause carriers to be liable over the $2 per pound limit.

 How Often Do Freight Invoice Mistakes Happen?